-Silver Chips Online was founded by Dan Zytnick in the 1998-1999 school year mostly as an online list of Silver Chips print edition stories, though "online only" news and sports stories and web-updates were common.
+Silver Chips Online was founded by Dan Zytnick during the 1998-1999 school year as an online list of Silver Chips print edition stories, though "online only" news and sports stories and web-updates became common soon after.

-Since that first year, Silver Chips Online has greatly expanded its staff and mission.
+Since its inaugural year, Silver Chips Online has greatly expanded its staff and mission.
 In the 2000-2001 school year, under Editor-in-Chief Daina Klimanis, Silver Chips Online had six staff members and began writing more of its own stories instead of simply posting the latest print edition.
-Under Editors-in-Chief Joe Howley and Robert Day in the 2001-2002 school year, the site received a major redesign and upgrade and began to produce many more "Online Only" stories.
+Under Editors-in-Chief Joe Howley and Robert Day during the 2001-2002 school year, the site received a major redesign and began to produce many more "Online Only" stories.
 In 2002-2003, Silver Chips Online, headed by Editors-in-Chief Kevin Chang and Jeanne Yang, added a large number of new reporters and the content of the site became dominated by "Online Only" stories.

-Branden Buehler and KC Constanzo led Silver Chips Online in launching a new site design during the 2003-2004 school year.
-That year, Silver Chips Online was given the National Scholastic Press Association Pacemaker award, an honor that identified it as one of the three best online high school newspapers in the nation.
+Editors-in-Chief Branden Buehler and KC Constanzo led Silver Chips Online in launching a new site design during the 2003-2004 school year.
+That year, Silver Chips Online was given the National Scholastic Press Association (NSPA) Pacemaker award, an honor that identified it as one of the three best online high school newspapers in the nation.
 Buehler and Costanzo, along with Managing Editors Cori Cohen and Robin Hernandez, attended the NSPA Conference in San Diego, California, that year to receive the award.
 The site was also given the 2004 Marylander Award by the Maryland-DC Scholastic Press Association.

-In the next school year, Silver Chips Online doubled in size to a staff of 45 writers and editors.
+During the next school year, Silver Chips Online doubled in size to a staff of 45 writers and editors.
 That year brought an expansion of site features, including the College section, the Foreign Desk section, the Ask Chips column and numerous site specials, such as Homecoming and Election 2004 coverage.
 Under the leadership of Editors-in- Chief, Vivek Chellappa, Allison Elvove, Ely Portillo and Katherine Zhang and Technical Director Jeffrey Dunn, the site was once more awarded a Pacemaker.

-The following year brought another Pacemaker award under the guidance of Editors-in-Chief Christopher Consolino, Jeremy Goodman, Grace Harter and Alex Mazerov and Tech Editor Erik Li.
-The site expanded to include a Food section and Back Page, and continued to provide excellent coverage of local events - including President Bush's 2005 visit to Montgomery Blair.
+The following year brought another Pacemaker award under Editors-in-Chief Christopher Consolino, Jeremy Goodman, Grace Harter and Alex Mazerov and Technical Director Erik Li.
+The site expanded to include a Food section and Back Page, and continued to provide excellent coverage of local events – including President Bush's 2005 visit to Montgomery Blair.
 The site won the 2006 Marylander award as well.

-Editors-in-Chief Merlyn Deng, Eve Gleichman and Payal Patnaik in 2006-2007 implemented a Spanish page to further diversify the site.
+Editors-in-Chief Merlyn Deng, Eve Gleichman and Payal Patnaik created an Online Spanish Section during the 2006-2007 school year to further diversify the site.
 In Spring of 2007, they introduced MyChips, a new feature designed to e-mail updates to 5 Silver Chips Online, 2012-2013 subscribers.
 That same year, Silver Chips Online became a part of Google News and attracted attention from local media for its coverage of the controversial color-coded ID policy that had been implemented and was again awarded the Marylander award.

 Some of the current products of Silver Chips Online include a new site design (to be released soon), an extensive social media campaign, expanded blog categories, and a #Blazers section.
 With continued coverage of the school and its surrounding area, the paper continues to uphold its rank as one of the best in the nation and increase its ability to report on all Blair events and other information of interest to the Blair community.

 To send general comments, please use our form